Pratapsingh Rane

-Pratapsingh Raoji Rane (born 28 January 1939) is an Indian politician who served as the first Chief Minister of Goa, holding the office five times (from 1987 to 1990, 1994 to 1998, and lastly from 2005 to 2007).
-He also served as the third Chief Minister of Goa, Daman and Diu from 1980 to 1987.
+Pratapsingh Raoji Rane (born 28 January 1939) is an Indian politician and statesman who served as the third Chief Minister of Goa, Daman and Diu from 1980 to 1987, and as the first Chief Minister of Goa, holding the office five times between 1987 and 2007.
 Rane was also the former Leader Of Opposition in the Goa Legislative Assembly.
-He has been a Member of Legislative Assembly, Goa for over 50 years.
+He had been a state legislator for nearly 50 years.

 Rane is the longest-serving Chief Minister in the history of Goa and also holds the record for the longest continuous tenure as Chief Minister in the state.
 In 2022, the Pramod Sawant led Government conferred life long cabinet status on Rane.

 Rane has been a member of the Indian National Congress since the mid-1970s, and was earlier a prominent figure in the Maharashtrawadi Gomantak Party.
 In the MGP, he was minister for law and also held other portfolios, in the term beginning 1972.

 Early life

 Rane comes from the prominent Rane (clan) feudal clan of the Maratha caste that dominated politics in Sattari.
 The clan had a set of revolts and peace treaties with the Portuguese while the latter were ruling Goa.
-He completed his schooling in Shri Shivaji Preparatory Military School (Pune), and later obtained a Bachelor in Business Administration degree in the United States.
+He completed his schooling in Shri Shivaji Preparatory Military School (Pune), and later obtained a Bachelor in Business Administration degree in the United States from Texas A&I University.

 He dominated politics in Goa throughout the 1980s, and for part of the 1990s.
 His achievements include the launching of the Kadamba Transport Corporation, government-run bus transport system in Goa.
 He started Schools and Colleges in rural areas.

 During his tenure as a Chief Minister, Goa University was established.
 He built a network of roads connecting villages and towns in Goa.
 Number of Industrial Estates and Industrial Training Institutes were stated during his tenure which helped Goa to industrialise.

 He undertook to build small and big Irrigation Projects in various parts of Goa.
 He is also a founder member of the International Centre Goa and a founder member of Goa Institute of Management, a premier Management Institute in India.